sbdchd/squawk/docs/docs/prefer-robust-stmts.md

 adding our column and index.

 With this change, we can run our migration multiple times without erroring.

+## solutions

+To appease this rule you can use guards like `IF NOT EXISTS` or wrap all your statements in a transaction.

 ### add table